vecna/trackmap/README.md

     ./perform_analysis.py -c NAME_OF_YOUR_COUNTRY

+## Docker

+A [Docker](https://www.docker.com/) image has been created for this tool, using the Dockerfile provided in the directory.

 ## Options

   * **-i**: To be used when you're in an *Instable Internet Connection*, like, a wifi with many packet loss.